Abusive Women, Cults, Brainwashing and Deprogramming, Part I

 Similarities Between Cult Victims and Abuse Victims

-They seek individuals who have recently had a destabilizing experience such as a bad break-up, the death of a loved one, being fired or some other significant life stressor such as a young man who’s left for college and is on his own for the first time.
-During a period of heightened stress certain people are more susceptible to an individual or group who claims to have all the answers and/or offers instant companionship or instant intimacy.
+Much like emotional predators, cults seek individuals who have recently had a destabilizing experience such as a bad break-up, the death of a loved one, being fired or some other significant life stressor such as a young man who’s left for college and is on his own for the first time.
+During a period of heightened stress, certain people are more susceptible to an individual or group who claims to have all the answers and/or offers instant companionship or instant intimacy.
 Michael Langone, PhD has compiled a list of cult victim traits that are similar to the traits of abuse victims.
 The similar traits are:

-- “Manipulate a system of rewards and punishments in order to inhibit the person’s natural personality and behavior.”
-The goal is to break you down and turn you into a handpuppet.
+4. “Manipulate a system of rewards and punishments in order to inhibit the person’s natural personality and behavior.”
+The goal is to break you down and turn you into a hand puppet.

 Similarities Between Abusive Women’s Courtship Behavior and Cult Recruitment Techniques